 Most hear “spinal cord injury” and envision a severed spinal cord.
 But, for most SCI victims, the spinal cord remains intact and simply bruised.
-Motor vehicle accidents, worksite incidents, sports injuries, and falls can lead to SCIs, which can then lead to temporary or permanent paraplegia and quadriplegia.
+Motor vehicle accidents, worksite incidents, sports injuries, and falls can lead to SCIs and the need for a spinal injury lawyer.
+All of these cases can then lead to temporary or permanent paraplegia and quadriplegia.

 There is no cure for severe spinal injuries, but research is progressing rapidly in testing surgical and drug therapies.
-Drug treatments to halt progression of paralysis, decompression surgery, nerve cell transplantation, nerve regeneration, and complex drug therapies are all being explored thoroughly as ways to treat SCIs.
+Drug treatments to halt the progression of paralysis, decompression surgery, nerve cell transplantation, nerve regeneration, and complex drug therapies are all being explored thoroughly as ways to treat SCIs.
 Treatments can include drugs to treat symptoms and surgery on the spine itself.
-In some cases, doctors can recover motor function and sensation, at least in part, though a combination of physical therapy and by simply waiting for the effects of the injury to recede.
+In some cases, doctors can recover motor function and sensation, at least in part, through a combination of physical therapy and by simply waiting for the effects of the injury to recede.
+Drug therapies combined with a spinal cord injury lawyer can help you get what you deserve and get back on your feet sooner rather than later.

-If you need help, please contact a Colorado personal injury lawyer at Burg Simpson today by filling out a Free Case Evaluation form here.
+If you need help, please contact a Denver spinal cord injury attorney at Burg Simpson today by filling out a Free Case Evaluation form here.
 We have more than 40 years of experience and are here to help you with your case.

 Naturally, as with any other medical or rehabilitative treatment, the associated costs far outpace inflation.
 Every year, paralysis costs the health care system billions of dollars.
 Spinal cord injuries alone cost the system about $40.5 billion a year, which is more than a 300 percent increase in less than 20 years – $9.7 billion in 1998.

-At Burg Simpson, we typically do not handle small claims.
-We prefer to represent victims who have suffered serious injuries and we understand what it takes to convince a jury to award damages for severe and catastrophic injuries.
+At Burg Simpson, we often represent victims who have suffered serious injuries and we understand what it takes to convince a jury to award damages for severe and catastrophic injuries.
 We have the experience and resources to get you the compensation and support that you need.

 In addition to spinal cord injuries, Burg Simpson’s experienced personal injury attorneys can handle the following types of severe injury claims: